 Recommendations: The study mentioned above supplemented their participants with 50 mg of taurine per kilogram of body weight.
 Use this metric to find your personalized dose and slowly decrease it to see if you can get the same effects from less taurine.

-You probably have already felt the incredible effects that caffeine has on the body, and it’s no surprise that these effects have been found to improve exercise performance.
-However, caffeine comes with three downsides:
+You’ve probably already felt the incredible impact that caffeine has on us, and it’s no surprise that these effects have been found to improve exercise performance.
+However, caffeine comes with two crucial caveats:

-For these three reasons, I don’t recommend supplementing with caffeine.
-Besides, taurine may help improve performance more than caffeine, and you won’t become tolerant to taurine.
+For these two reasons, I don’t recommend supplementing with caffeine as a way to enhance exercise performance.
+Besides, the other supplements we recommend can help improve performance more reliably than caffeine, and you won’t become tolerant to them.

 BCAA and EAA Supplements